fahimfaisaal/settle-map/README.md

-<h1 align="center">Settle Map</h1>
+# Settle Map

-Settle Map is a tool that combines the features of `Promise.allSettled` and `Array.map`.
+> Settle Map is a tool that combines the features of `Promise.allSettled` and `Array.map`.
 It simplifies the process of mapping promises and lets you control how many can run at the same time using concurrency.

 ## How it works